sagarlakshmipathy/transfer-assets/README.md

 `--delete_user_from_quicksight`: Specify this flag if you want to delete the original owner.

-`--revoke_permissions_for_old_user`: Specify this flag if you want to revoke permissions for the original owner.

 Note that the `--delete_user_from_quicksight` flag is optional.

 ## Example